damnhandy/Handy-URI-Templates/README.md

 ## Future Plans

-In addition to making the implementaion fully compliant with RFC6570, I'm considering the following:
+In addition to making the implementation fully compliant with RFC6570, I'm considering the following:

-* Include more options other than java.util.Map to supply paramater values.
-For exmaple, it would be helpful to be able to explode a POJO into a URI parameter.
+* Include more options other than java.util.Map to supply parameter values.
+For example, it would be helpful to be able to explode a POJO into a URI parameter.
 * A URI Template Builder that can be used to produce URI Template strings for use in clients.